polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/rpmsg-client-drivers.md

 ```
 For more information on how to build/run the rpmsg-pingpong linux example, please refer to the [polarfire-soc-linux-examples repository](https://github.com/polarfire-soc/polarfire-soc-linux-examples).

 5. The application should start sending/receiving messages.
-At the end a test report should be displayed in the Linux console:
+At the end, a test report should be displayed in the Linux console:

 ```
  **************************************